 Before you go rushing off like a bull out of a gate, there are a few home truths about photography that you should also understand.

 You don't have to be gifted to learn photography, just very patient.
 And the word patience will soon become very familiar to you.
 Adopt your own unique style but take the time to listen to others.
-Follow their advice, get it right first, then adopt your own way of doing things.
+Follow their advice, get it right first, then adapt to your own way of doing things.

-To help you gain more knowledge of the many diverse sides to photography, you can't go wrong in joining your local camera club.
+To help you gain more knowledge of the many diverse sides of photography, get online and you can't go wrong in joining your local camera club.
 There you can mix with people with like-minded interests, be encouraged to shoot all different subjects in various projects and you'll learn a lot from just talking to people and attending their workshops and field trips, or just having a chat on the side.
 Don't be afraid to ask questions.
 Most qualified photographers, professional or enthusiast, love what they do and they love to share their experience with those who also express a common interest in this great pastime.